yahoo/react-i13n/docs/guides/integrateWithComponents.md

 <Player></Player>
 ```

-#### Replace with I13n Components
+### Replace with I13n Components

-For better approach of instrumentation, you might want to remove the `onClick` hook everywhere, once you [setup](../api/setupI13n.md) `react-i13n` and have a [plugin](./guides/createPlugins.md) to handle the click event, you can start to use [createI13nNode](../api/createI13nNode.md#createi13nnodecomponent-options) to create components and integrate them to do the same thing.
+A better approach might be to remove the `onClick` hooks everywhere and use the [createI13nNode](../api/createI13nNode.md) component to create i13n components to do the same thing.

+Note, that you can also leverage the [i13nMixin](../api/createI13nNode.md#i13nmixin) to enhance an existing component with i13n functionality.

 ```js
 var createI13nNode = require('react-i13n').createI13nNode;